-The trend can’t be denied: retro gaming is on the rise.
+The trend can’t be denied: retro video games and the new popularity in gaming.
 Rabid collectors scour the globe for old Atari 2600 cartridges, and folks young and old can be found with old dusty consoles sitting alongside their PS4s and Xbox Ones.
 So how is it that eight bits can compete with billions of polygons per second for a spot in the inveterate gamer’s heart?
 Here are some simple reasons many modern folks self-identify as retro gamers, and why thattrend isn’t likely to abate anytime soon.

 This is the first and principal reason retro gaming enjoys such a huge following.
 Today’s titles deliver an immersive experience replete with kinetic action that all but knocks you out of your gaming chair, but there’s something about a platformer or side-scrolling adventure that offers a one-way ticket straight back to childhood.
 This isn’t just for adults either—kids are getting into the mix.
 It’s not unusual to see the millennials of today enjoying a game of Pokémon on an old-school Gameboy, or tearing through Goldeneye’s God Mode on the N64.